rzeldent/esp32-smartdisplay/README.md

 - User Interface created using the SquareLine Studio GUI generator.
 - Read the CdS (light sensor)
 - Control of the LEDs
-- Works for all known boards
+- Works for all known Sunton boards (and more): see [Sunton Boards information](https://github.com/rzeldent/platformio-espressif32-sunton)
 - Full source code

 The next sections will guide you though the process of creating an application.
 However, some knowledge of PlatformIO, C/C++ and LVGL is required!